crate/crate/docs/admin/user-management.rst

 user is called ``crate``.
 It is not possible to create any other superusers

-The definition of all users, including hashes of their passwords, is backed up together with the cluster's metadata when a snapshot is created, and it can be restored with the ``USERS`` option of the :ref:`sql-restore-snapshot` command.
+The definition of all users, including hashes of their passwords, is backed up together with the cluster's metadata when a snapshot is created, and is restored when using the ``ALL`` or ``USERS`` clause of the :ref:`sql-restore-snapshot` command.

 .. rubric:: Table of contents